huse007/oslobysykkeldemo/README.md

 python3 oslobysykkeldemo.py
 ```
 ### Prerequisities
 The program requires the following dependencies/python libraries:

 requests==2.18.4
 PyQt5==5.11.2

-and valid Client-Identifier from https://oslobysykkel.no/api.
+and a valid Client-Identifier from https://developer.oslobysykkel.no/api.
 Replace "MY-CLIENT-IDENTIFIER" with your api key.
 ```sh
 headers = {"Client-Identifier":" MY-CLIENT-IDENTIFIER "}